North America·USA·Updated May 3, 2026

 What scams target tourists in Sedona?

-The most frequently reported tourist scams in Sedona are Fake Native American Jewelry, Timeshare and Vacation Club Pressure Sales, Phone and Impersonation Fraud, with 3 classified as high severity.
+The most frequently reported tourist scams in Sedona are Phone and Impersonation Fraud, Timeshare and Vacation Club Pressure Sales, Overpriced Vortex and Psychic Tours, with 2 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Is Sedona safe at night for tourists?